Institutes Guide

 Precollege Summer Institutes

-All applicants and their parent/legal guardians are required to complete a Waiver of Liability (Minor / Adult), a Program Participant Agreement (Residential / Commuter), along with a Questionnaire, if applicable, in order to participate in Precollege Summer Institutes.
-As the effective dates and coverage of these documents are determined by the applicant’s age, program types, and enrollment status, applicants will be asked to complete all required documents again whenever adding a new program, switching to another program, changing the residential option, or re-enrolling in the same program after cancellation.
+All applicants and their parent/legal guardians are required to complete a Waiver of Liability (Minor / Adult) and Program Participant Agreement (Residential / Commuter) in order to participate in Precollege Summer Institutes.
+As the effective dates and coverage of these documents are determined by the applicant’s age, program types, and enrollment status, applicants will be asked to complete all required documents again whenever adding a new program, switching to another program, or re-enrolling in the same program after cancellation.

 College/Professional Summer Institutes